Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 \textit{\textbf{Third assumption}: data-driven computation is a major part of human and AI knowledge formation.}

 As we will elaborate more in Section~\ref{subsec:4}, XAI assumes that in intelligent agents (including humans and AI systems), knowledge is formed through computation.
-In AI, it is through algorithmic computation (e.g., data mining and autonomous optimization) that “valid” knowledge is attained (where "valid” knowledge refers to the process of determining the degree to which a model is an accurate representation of the real world from the perspective of the intended uses of the model \cite{180}.)
+In AI, it is through algorithmic computation (e.g., data mining and autonomous optimization) that “valid” knowledge is attained (where "valid” knowledge refers to an accurate representation of the actual world, viewed through the lens of the model's intended applications \cite{180}.)
 On this assumption, trust is secured if information is yielded computationally \cite{52,181}.